No-Cash-7970/duckySigner/docs/decisions/20260114-create-typescript-and-python-sdks.md

 - **Typical use of the language**: Most languages have a wide range of uses.
 However, in practice, a language's use is typically far narrower than what it is capable of.
 For example, JavaScript and TypeScript are most frequently used for font-end web development, Python is frequently used for data analysis, and Go is frequently used for back-end web development.
 - **Popularity of the language**: How many developers use the language?
 It is more worthwhile to create an SDK for a language that many developers use.
 - **Developer's familiarity with the language**: The developer of this project (No-Cash-7970) will not create an SDK for a programming language she is not familiar with
-- **Developer time and resources**: The developer has limited time and resources for developing SDKs.
-At most 3 SDKs can be made.
+- **Developer time and resources**: The developer has limited time and resources for creating and maintaining SDKs.
+At most 3 SDKs can be created.

 ## Considered Options